richielee/fillit/README.md

 CCCA$
 BBBB$
 ```
-Where 'A', 'B', 'C' and 'D' represents the order of the Tetrominos.
+Where 'A', 'B', 'C' and 'D' represent the order of the Tetrominos.